ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/step-by-step-guide.md

+# Warehouse reconciliation scenarios

+This article describes the main operational scenarios for working with **warehouse reconciliation** in WMS.

+A reconciliation can cover a **whole warehouse** or a selected part of it, such as specific zones or locations.
+Depending on the business need, the process can start either with a broad first count or with a focused recount of selected product rows.

-# Full warehouse reconciliation for a whole warehouse or selected zones and locations
+## Full warehouse reconciliation for a whole warehouse or selected zones and locations

 This scenario describes a complete **warehouse reconciliation** process.
 The reconciliation can cover a **whole warehouse** or a selected part of it, such as specific zones or locations.